elliottlawson/converse/docs/guide/what-is-converse.md

 ## Next Steps

 Ready to get started?
-Continue to the [Getting Started](/guide/getting-started) guide to install Laravel Converse and create your first AI-powered conversation!
+Continue to the [Getting Started](/guide/getting-started) guide to install Converse and create your first AI-powered conversation!